glcamillo/model-extract-and-plot/README.md

 A brief description will be provided for two scripts that manipulate NetCDF files (WRF output data forecast).
 They are in a state of **specific problem solving** and do not contain clean code and comments/help for now.

+The National Institute of Meteorology (INMET) is the Brazilian representative at the World Meteorological Organization (WMO).
+INMET collects surface meteorological data from automatic stations that are available through the INMET Meteorological Database (BDMET) service at [https://bdmep.inmet.gov.br](https://bdmep.inmet.gov.br).
+The data are in CSV format, which can be processed by shell scripts.
+There are some Bash shell scripts (called bdmet-v?-*.sh) that process file names and data.

 ## Information about the file `wrfout-extract-PRP-with-R-casos-Eliseo-for-24-48-72h.R`